SuperCedric/PA_2/README.md

 ![carbon (6)](https://github.com/user-attachments/assets/1a9dd15e-852e-438e-b030-ef27b8ae6179)

 ## No. 2: Divisble by 3 Problem ##
 In this problem, we are tasked to create a 10x10 array that includes the squares of the first 100 integers.
-In the 10x10 array, we are then tasked to find the numbers divisible by 3 and save it in another array and save it in a .npy file.
+In the 10x10 array, we are then tasked to find the numbers divisible by 3, save it in another array, and save it in a .npy file.
 To code this problem, we need to create the 10x10 array first and store it in a variable, then proceed to check the array for the numbers divisible by 3.
 These numbers can now be inputted in a separate array and saved in the .npy file.
 Additionally, I made sure to print the two arrays so we can check if the arrays generated are logically correct.

 ## CODE ##